WebOrigami/docs/src/content/framework/tutorial.md

 ```yaml
 carolLocation = teamData.yaml/2/location:
 ```

+You can use this slash-separated path syntax anywhere you can refer to something.

 <span class="tutorialStep"></span> **Try it:** In `site.vfiles`, update your formula for `index.html` to pass the `name` of the first team member to `greet`.
 The preview should show something like: Hello, **Alice**!